streamproject/stream-chrome/README.md

 # Quick Overview
 If you would like to play with our chrome extension and run this locally, `cd` into `product` and run the `setup.sh` script and follow its instructions.
-It will require setting up developer accounts on google, twitch, infura, etc.
+It will walk you through the setup process ie setting up credentials, local developer env variables, a local blockchain and deployed stream token smart contract, etc. Note: this will also require you to setup developer accounts on external including AWS, twitch, youtube, google analytics, infura, sentry, segment and gmail.

 ```
 $ git clone https://github.com/streamproject/stream-chrome